Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience/README.md

 ## Keywords

 authoritarianism, architecture of obedience, epistemic clientelism, fiduciary–epistemic trusteeship, authority, fiduciary breach, atrocity as epistemic failure, camp guards, obedience and conformity, cognitive dissonance, bounded freedom, epistemic subjugation, Volksgemeinschaft, propaganda, fiduciary duties, epistemic constitution, pluralism

+## Working Paper Status

+This is a provisional draft circulated for discussion; readers are welcome to cite it, noting that revisions may follow in later versions.

 ## Download